pubudusj/step-functions-https-api-integration/README.md

-# Welcome to your CDK Python project!
+# Step Functions - Call 3rd party APIs within workflows

-This is a blank project for CDK development with Python.
+This project contains the source code to deploy the system detailed in below blog post.
+To be deployed using CDK with Python.

+[Blog Post Link]

 The `cdk.json` file tells the CDK Toolkit how to execute your app.